-Although a variety of distributed file systems use local file systems like ext3 to manage low-level storage [4, 12], we found their interface and performance to be poorly suited for object workloads [27].
-The existing kernel interface limits our ability to understand when object updates are safely committed on disk.
-Synchronous writes or journaling provide the desired safety, but only with a heavy latency and performance penalty.
-More importantly, the POSIX interface fails to support atomic data and metadata (e. g., attribute) update transactions, which are important for maintaining RADOS consistency.
+Although a variety of distributed file systems use local file systems like ext3 to manage low-level storage [3, 12], we found their interface and performance to be poorly suited for object workloads [24].
+The existing kernel file system interface limits our ability to understand when object updates are safely committed on disk.
+Synchronous writes or journaling can provide the desired safety, but only with a heavy latency and performance penalty.
+More importantly, the POSIX interface fails to support atomic data and metadata (e. g., version attribute)

+update transactions, which are important for maintaining RADOS consistency.

 Instead, each Ceph OSD manages its local object storage with EBOFS, an Extent and B-tree based Object File System.
 Implementing EBOFS entirely in user space and interacting directly with a raw block device allows us to define our own low-level object storage interface and update semantics, which separate update serialization (for synchronization) from on-disk commits (for safety).
-EBOFS supports atomic transactions (e. g., writes and attribute updates on multiple objects), and update functions return when the in-memory caches are updated, while providing asynchronous notification of commits.
+EBOFS supports compound atomic transactions (e. g., writes and attribute updates on multiple objects), and update functions return when the in-memory caches are updated, while providing asynchronous notification of commits.

 A user space approach, aside from providing greater flexibility and easier implementation, also avoids cumbersome interaction with the Linux VFS and page cache, both of which were designed for a different interface and workload.
 While most kernel file systems lazily flush updates to disk after some time interval, EBOFS aggressively schedules disk writes, and opts instead to cancel pending I/O operations when subsequent updates render them superfluous.
-This provides our low-level disk scheduler with longer I/O queues and a corresponding increase in scheduling efficiency.
-A user-space scheduler also makes it easier to eventually prioritize workloads (e. g., client I/O versus recovery) or provide quality of service guarantees [36].
+This provides our low-level disk scheduler with longer I/O queues and the corresponding increase in scheduling efficiency.
+It also affords us convenient access to the scheduler, making it simple to eventually prioritize workloads (e. g., client I/O versus recovery) or provide quality of service guarantees [32].

 Central to the EBOFS design is a robust, flexible, and fully integrated B-tree service that is used to locate objects on disk, manage block allocation, and index collections (placement groups).
 Block allocation is conducted in terms of extents-start and length pairs-instead of block lists, keeping metadata compact.
 Free block extents on disk are binned by size and sorted by location, allowing EBOFS to quickly locate free space near the write position or related data on disk, while also limiting long-term fragmentation.
-With the exception of perobject block allocation information, all metadata is kept in memory for performance and simplicity (it is quite small, even for large volumes).
+With the exception of perobject block allocation information, all metadata is kept in memory for performance and simplicity (it is quite small, even for very large volumes).
 Finally, EBOFS aggressively performs copy-on-write: with the exception of superblock updates, data is always written to unallocated regions of disk.